stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics4.md

 P/BIO381 Tutorials

 ## Population Genomics 4: Population Structure with PCA and ADMIXTURE

-### March 22, 2017
+### March 27, 2017

 Our next goal is to look for the presence of population structure in our sample of sea stars.
 Recall that these animals were all collected from the same general geographic area, and the dispersal ability of sea star gametes and juvelines is pretty impressive.
 So, we don't necessarily expect to find a lot of structure, but one nevers knows without checking...

 We'll take 2 different approaches to test if there is any population structure present in our sample:

-1. A Principal Component Analysis (PCA) on the SNPs to see if they group by sampling locality
+1. Principal Component Analysis (PCA) and related analyses on the SNPs to see if they group by sampling locality or disease status

-2. We'll use the ADMIXTURE program to cluster genotypes into  *K*  groups, in which we'll vary *K* from 1 - 10.
+2. The maximum likelihood ADMIXTURE program to cluster genotypes into *K*  groups, in which we'll vary *K* from 1 - 10

    ​